Epilepsy During Pregnancy

 - Severe bleeding in the newborn.
 Some epilepsy medicines can affect the levels of vitamin K, which is important in blood clotting.
 All newborns should get a shot of vitamin K to prevent bleeding.

 - Withdrawal symptoms in the newborn.
 These are from the mother's seizure medicine.
 Symptoms last only a few weeks or months.
-They usually does not cause serious or long-term problems.
+They usually do not cause serious or long-term problems.

 - Sleeping or feeding problems.
 Newborns who are breastfed may be very sleepy or have feeding problems.
 This is because the seizure medicine is passed through breastmilk.
 Generally, the benefits of breastfeeding are greater than any side effects for the baby.